kyaiooiayk/Python-project-template/README.md

 - Your project front page.

 ###  `LICENSE`
-- This where, the full license text and copyright claims should exist in this file.
+- This is where, the full license text and copyright claims should exist in this file.
 If unsture, check out [choosealicense.com](https://choosealicense.com/).
 - You are also free to publish code without a license, but this would prevent many people from potentially using or contributing to your code.
 ***